Scotland defender Scott McKenna has joined FC Copenhagen on loan for the rest of the season.

-Not long before the 1978 World Cup, Scotland brought in Ally MacLeod as manager which turned around performances, and they would win the British Home Championship, securing another famous win over England, this time fans took pieces of the pitch back to Scotland with them.
+Not long before the 1978 World Cup, Scotland brought in Ally MacLeod as manager.
+This turned around performances and they would win the British Home Championship, securing another famous win over England which saw fans take pieces of the pitch back over the border with them.

-At the 1978 World Cup, drawn against less illustrious opponents, Scotland fell flat going down in a shock 3-1 defeat to Peru first up, stumbling to a draw against Iran before earning a consolation 3-2 win over the Netherlands.
+At the 1978 World Cup, drawn against less illustrious opponents, Scotland fell flat.
+They siffered a shock 3-1 defeat to Peru first up and stumbed to a draw against Iran before earning a consolation 3-2 win over Netherlands.

-In 1982 they found themselves opposite footballing superpowers Brazil and the Soviet Union.
+In 1982 they found themselves opposite soccer superpowers Brazil and the Soviet Union.
 They would force a draw against the USSR but the 4-1 loss suffered against Brazil could not be offset by a 5-2 win over New Zealand.
-Even bolstered by Liverpool legends, Kenny Dalglish, Graeme Souness and Alan Hansen, Scotland could not progress.
+Even bolstered by Liverpool legends Kenny Dalglish, Graeme Souness and Alan Hansen, Scotland could not progress.

 Debuting in the European Championships

-They swept to victory in their qualifying group ahead of Switzerland, Romania, Bulgaria.
+They swept to top spot in their qualifying group ahead of Switzerland, Romania, Bulgaria.
 With four goals, Ally McCoist was the top Scottish scorer en route to the tournament but come finals time he couldn't produce and they were eliminated at the group stage.

 Two years later Brown helmed Scotland's run to the World Cup, where they were again drawn in a group with Brazil.
-They opened the tournament at the Stade de France and sensationally equalised from the penalty spot through John Collins just before the break, but an own-goal from Thomas Boyd denied them a point.
+They opened the tournament at the Stade de France and sensationally equalised from the penalty spot through John Collins just before the break.
+However, an own goal from Tom Boyd denied them a point.

 Recent years and return to the Euros

 Ryan Christie gave Scotland the lead in that match before a late equaliser from Luka Jovic forced the game into extra time.
-Scotland were faced with another penalty shootout and held their nerve again to ensure manager Steve Clarke ended the wait to reach a major championship after 22 years.
+Scotland were faced with another penalty shootout and held their nerve again to ensure manager Steve Clarke ended their 22-year wait to reach a major championship.

 Clarke enjoys the services of perhaps Scotland's best players for some time, including Premier League stars Andy Robertson and Kieran Tierney, but the team retains a feeling that it is greater than the sum of its parts.

-Scotland has had a great deal of influence over the English game, and many of the greatest Scots played their best football in the English top flight rather than their national leagues.
+Scotland has had a great deal of influence over the English game, and many of the greatest Scots played their best soccer in the English top flight rather than their national leagues.

-Jim Baxter was one of Scotland's earliest footballing heroes emerging just after the war, and playing a part in the famous victory over England in 1967 when he reportedly did "keepy uppies" to taunt the world champions after breaking down the wing.
+Jim Baxter was one of Scotland's earliest soccer heroes emerging just after the war.
+He played a part in the famous victory over England in 1967 when he reportedly did 'keepy uppies' to taunt the world champions after breaking down the wing.

-Also on Merseyside, the likes of Alan Hansen and Graeme Souness helped bring silverware into Anfield if not bring glory to Scotland.
+Also on Merseyside, the likes of Alan Hansen and Graeme Souness helped bring silverware to Anfield if not glory to Scotland.

-England are, of course, Scotland's great rival and the one team they want to beat at all costs.
+England are, of course, Scotland's great rivals and the one team they want to beat at all costs.

-The 1937 British Home Nation Championship match against England set a world record for attendance at a football game with the official figure given as 149,415.
+The 1937 British Home Nation Championship match against England set a world record for attendance at a soccer game with the official figure given as 149,415.

 A passionate fanbase

-Scottish fans earned a bad reputation in England with most of it attributable to bad behaviour during the 1977 match at Wembley when fans broke the goalposts and stole the turf at the home of English football.
+Scottish fans earned a reputation in England with most of it attributable to bad behaviour during the 1977 match at Wembley when fans broke the goalposts and stole the turf at the home of English soccer.